-To the extent we raise additional funds through the sale of equity or convertible debt securities, the issuance of such securities will result in dilution to our stockholders.
-There can be no assurance that such funds will be available on favorable terms, or at all, particularly in light of restrictions under our debt agreement.
+If the Merger Agreement is terminated and we are unable to obtain sufficient funds pursuant to the Merger Agreement, we may need to raise additional capital.
+To the extent we raise additional funds through the sale of equity or convertible debt, the issuance of such securities will result in dilution to our stockholders.
+There can be no assurance that such funds will be available on favorable terms, or at all, particularly in light of restrictions under our debt agreement and the Merger Agreement.
 If adequate funds are not available, we may be required to obtain funds by entering into collaboration, licensing or debt agreements on unfavorable terms.
 If we are unable to raise funds on favorable terms, or at all, we may have to reduce our cash burn rate and may not be able to support our commercialization efforts, or to increase or maintain the level of our research and development activities.
 If we are unable to generate sufficient cash flows or to raise adequate funds to finance our forecasted expenditures, we may have to make significant changes to our operations, including delaying or reducing the scope of or eliminating some or all of our development programs.
 We also may have to reduce sales, marketing, engineering, customer support or other resources devoted to our existing or new products or cease operations.
 If our cash, cash equivalents and investments are insufficient to fund our projected operating requirements, and we are unable to raise capital, it would have a material adverse effect on our business, financial condition and results of operations.